‘The Shining’ prop axe Jack Nicholson used up for auction - NewsBreak

 Two other axes from the Stanley Kubrick movie have fetched big auction prices.
 A different foam axe sold for $57,600, while a wooden axe went for $211,000, Forbes reports.

 “The Shining,” based on Stephen King’s 1977 novel, was released in May 1980 and became what’s considered a masterpiece of the horror genre.
-It was recently named No. 2 on Time Out’s list of The 100 Best Horror Movies list — right between “The Texas Chainsaw Massacre” (1974) and “The Exorcist” (1973).These US cities are getting hotter fastest
+It was recently named No. 2 on Time Out’s list of The 100 Best Horror Movies list — right between “The Texas Chainsaw Massacre” (1974) and “The Exorcist” (1973).‘Masked Singer’ judge walks off after Giuliani unveiled as competitor

 One person who has famously hated the film is King himself, who found it emotionally cold and too different from his book.